Introduction

 RibbitXDB takes unique approach to data integrity by embedding cryptographic verification into the storage layer.

 When a row is inserted, a BLAKE2b hash (32-byte digest) is computed from the binary data.
 This hash is stored alongside the record.
-Upon retrieval, the engine re-computes the hash and verifies it against the stored signature, ensuring that data hasn't been modified on disk by external processes.
+Upon retrieval, the engine re-computes the hash and verifies it against the stored signature, ensuring that data hasn't been modified on disk by transactions, migrations, and more.

 Compression (LZMA)